 Lotto Max History

-The Lotto Max replaced the Lotto Super 7, which saw its final draw on September 18th 2009.
-Just a week later, the first ever Lotto Max draw took place, on Friday, September 25th 2009.
-The Lotto Max was launched as a national Canadian lottery to be a more exciting game with higher jackpots.
-Whereas the Lotto Super 7 had a minimum jackpot of $2.5 million, the new Lotto Max has an amazing $10 million as its minimum top prize.
+Lotto Max replaced Lotto Super 7, which saw its final draw on September 18th 2009.
+Just a week later, on Friday September 25th, the first ever Lotto Max draw took place.
+Lotto Max was launched as a national Canadian lottery to be a more exciting game with higher jackpots.
+While the Lotto Super 7 had a minimum jackpot of $2.5 million, the new Lotto Max offered an amazing $10 million as its minimum top prize.